 Where is a Worm Gearbox Used?

 For applications that need higher speed, a worm gearbox can be employed.
+The stainless steel gearbox can also be used.
 Some of the applications of a worm gearbox are:

 - Rolling mills

 - Manufacturing and packaging industries